Ada-Developers-Academy/ada-build/preparing-to-code/terminal/README.md

 ### Folder Setup
 When you are writing code, it is good to have a folder structure which is logical to you so you can quickly find the code and files you are looking for.

-1. Create a new folder called `ada` inside of your __home directory__ to store Ada-related folders and files.
-Once the folder is created, switch into that new folder.
+1. Create a new folder called `ada` inside of your home directory (you can get to your home directory by typing `cd ~`) to store Ada-related folders and files; once the folder is created, switch into that new folder.
 ```bash
 cd ~
 mkdir ada
 cd ada
 ```

-1. Create a new folder called `jumpstart` which will store all folders and files related to this Jumpstart work.
+1. Create a new folder called `jumpstart` inside of your new `ada` folder which will store all folders and files related to this Jumpstart work.
 Once the folder is created, switch into that new folder.
 ```bash
 mkdir jumpstart
 cd jumpstart
 ```

-1. Verify that the folder structure was created appropriately by running the `pwd` command, the output should include your user name and end with `/ada/jumpstart`.
+1. Verify that the folder structure was created appropriately by running the `pwd` command, the output should include your home directory and end with `/ada/jumpstart`.

 ### The Command Line
 As a programmer, you should become fluent with your computer's __command line__, in O SX that command line application is called __Terminal__.
-A command line approach is much more effective for many tasks in programming.

-#### How to get started
-- Find the program 'Terminal' on your computer, add it to your dock, and then and open it
+To get started find the application named 'Terminal', add it to your dock, and then open it.

 #### Terminal Terminology
 |  Term | Definition |
 | :--- | :--- |
 | Console | The system as a whole |